 Why I do this work

-I created The Carewell Circle, the speaking work, and everything I do because I believe this:
+I created The Carewell Circle, the speaking work and everything I do because I believe this:

 And you definitely don't have to earn the right to matter.

-This work exists for the caregiver who's tired of being told to 'practice self-care' when they can barely find time to shower.
-For the person who loves someone so much they've forgotten to love themselves.
-For anyone who's ever wondered if they'll feel like them again.
+This work exists for the caregiver who's tired of being told to "practice self-care" when they can barely find time to shower.

 You'll find me: